Jim Clements (American football)

 Jim Clements is an American college football coach and former player.
 He is the head football coach for Kutztown University of Pennsylvania, a position he has held since 2014.
 Clements served as the head football coach at Delaware Valley College—now known as Delaware Valley University—in Doylestown, Pennsylvania from 2006 to 2013.
+He won AFCA Division II National Coach of the Year in 2025.